 A brood stock of Bonneville cutthroat trout (BCT) was established at Manning Meadow Reservoir in Piute County with transfers of fish from Pine Creek (Beaver River drainage) in 1990 and 1991.
 The population of BCT in Pine Creek had been established previously by transfers of fish from remnant populations in Birch Creek in the Beaver River drainage, as well as Water Canyon and Reservoir Canyon in the Virgin River drainage.
 Eggs have been collected from spawning BCT at Manning Meadow Reservoir every year since 1992.
 Fish produced by the brood have been used to establish conservation populations and maintain sport fisheries in southern Utah for 30 years.
 The brood population is maintained by annual stocking of BCT fingerlings in the fall, with the most recent quota being set at 15,000 (Table 1).
 Annual trend net surveys are combined with data from trapping and egg takes to monitor the brood population and evaluate changes that may occur over time.
-This report details results of those efforts in 2021.
+This report details the results of those efforts in 2022.

 For many years, restrictive fishing regulations have been in place at Manning Meadow Reservoir, designed to protect the BCT brood from angling exploitation.
 Those restrictions include a seasonal fishing closure, tackle restriction (i.e. "artificial only"), harvest limit, and - for many years - a minimum harvest length of 22 inches.
 Due to decreasing annual egg needs and increasing abundance of BCT observed in trend net surveys, it was determined in 2015 that such a level of restriction was not likely needed to protect the brood.
 The harvest limit, in particular, was over-protective since no BCT over 22 inches had been observed in years, making this an effective catch-and-release restriction.
 Anglers had also frequently expressed displeasure with the harvest limit.
 In fall 2015, a daily limit of two trout with no size restriction was submitted to and approved by the Wildlife Board.
 The new limit went into effect in 2016 and has been anecdotally effective at increasing angler satisfaction.
+The current 2022 regulations are as follows: limit 2 trout, artificial flies and lures only, closed to fishing January 1 through 6am on the second Saturday of July.